How to Monitor Cloud Services

 Create a storage account to store the monitoring data.
 You can use different storage accounts for different roles.
 For more information, see help for Storage Accounts, or see How To Create a Storage Account.

-In the Management Portal, open the Configure page for the cloud service deployment.
+In the Azure classic portal, open the Configure page for the cloud service deployment.

 In Level, click Verbose or Minimal.

-After you turn on verbose monitoring, you should start seeing the monitoring data in the Management Portal within the hour.
+After you turn on verbose monitoring, you should start seeing the monitoring data in the Azure classic portal within the hour.

 The raw performance counter data and aggregated monitoring data are stored in the storage account in tables qualified by the deployment ID for the roles.

-In the Management Portal, open the Monitor page for the cloud service.
+In the Azure classic portal, open the Monitor page for the cloud service.

 By default, the metrics table displays a subset of the available metrics.
 The illustration shows the default verbose metrics for a cloud service, which is limited to the Memory\Available MBytes performance counter, with data aggregated at the role level.
-Use Add Metrics to select additional aggregate and role-level metrics to monitor in the Management Portal.
+Use Add Metrics to select additional aggregate and role-level metrics to monitor in the Azure classic portal.